Home » Koh Chang » Nightlife

 White Sand Beach has a different feel to Lonely Beach in keeping with its more touristy development.

 A loud and very proud mini-Pattaya sits up at the southern end.
 It’s not a walking street as such but a few rows of tightly packed bars, a handful of girls in each.
 Lady drinks are 100bt to 150bt, bar fines at around 500bt.
-There’s also a small nightclub now as well, Babylon.
-Further up the hill too, you’ll find other establishments in a similar vein, with the standout the long running Zap Bar (next door to Keeree-Ele Hotel).
+There’s also a small nightclub as well, Babylon.

 For live music, Oodies attracts a more senior crowd to its nightly jams, with steaks the house speciality.
-You’ll also find house bands at Sabay Bar (and a fireshow) and at Rock Bar (loud!).
-Some Mao, next door to Oodies, gives you another option at the northern end.
+Next door, Some Mao is along the same lines but pleasantly a little less busy.
+You’ll also find house bands at Sabay Bar (and a fireshow), Rock Bar (loud!) and new in 2026, the stylish Mansuang (a/c interior, gerat pizzas and thei own band).

 Beach Bars